ly-web/appweb7/samples/esp-legacy-mvc/README.md

 ===

 WARNING: Do not use this sample for any new applications.
 The legacy-mvc ESP component is deprecated and will be removed in Appweb 5.
+Instead, see the esp-html-mvc or esp-angular-mvc samples as an alternative.

 This sample demonstrates a Legacy ESP MVC application.
 This was the old ESP MVC application layout.